DanielD99/my_mern_app/readme.md

 My Mern App

 ## Description
-This application allows you to keep track of your projects
+This application allows you to keep track of and modify your projects and Clients

 ## Technologies Used
 - MongoDB